aabderrafie/inception_42/README.md

 ### **Rebuild Everything**

-If you want to rebuild everything from scratch (i.e., clean the system and rebuild the images and containers), you can use:
+If you want to rebuild everything from scratch (i.e., clean the system and rebuild the images and containers), use:

 ```bash
 make re